stevenwdv/fathom-shadow/docs/training.rst

 * :func:`when()` is good for early pruning: hard, yes/no decisions on what should be considered.
 Scores are for gradations.
 Pruning makes your vector files smaller and training faster.
 * Many good rule ideas come out of labeling samples.
 If you are not labeling samples yourself, at least study them in depth so you can notice patterns.
 * Rubrics are vital for labeling.
 If samples are labeled inconsistently, they will push the trainer in conflicting directions, and your accuracy will suffer.
 Also, keep your rubrics up to date.
 Whenever you encounter a case where you have to make a new decision—something the rubric doesn't already clearly decide—edit the rubric to codify that decision so you are consistent with it in the future.
 Check your rubrics into version control.
 * Include some samples that are missing the thing you're trying to recognize so your ruleset learns to avoid false positives.
+We call these "negative" samples, and they should generally make up 20-50% of your corpus.

 Suggested Directory Structure
 =============================